Laser Cut Sheet Metals Available For Bending:

 When metal is bent there is a slight bulge of material at the ends of the bend.
 It is common to include some bend relief notches (small semi-circles) to mitigate the effect of the bulge.

-The size of the bend relief notches should be 50% of material thickness at 90 degrees.
+The width of the bend relief notches should be 50% of material thickness at 90 degrees.
+The depth of the notches should be the material thickness plus the bend radius, plus an added 0.02"/0.5mm for safety's sake, at minimum.
 Your CAD software should have a tool to add relief notches into your design.

 Irregular Flange Shape